luke217/ParkingGarageGroup-14/README.md

 # ParkingGarageGroup-14
 1_code
-includes all your code with comments and README1.txt on how to run the code (see about README on Wikipedia) 2_unit_testing program code to run unit tests and README2.txt on how to run the unit tests 3_integration_testing
+includes all our codes with comments and README1.txt on how to run the code (see about README on Wikipedia) 2_unit_testing program code to run unit tests and README2.txt on how to run the unit tests 3_integration_testing